News

 Steven Ormston

-PPHS Communication and Community Manager
+Communication & Community Manager PPHS

-As noted in the Conceptual Model:
+As stated in the Conceptual Model:

 ul.
 Slowackiego 17/11, 60-822 Poznan, Poland